nabeelkirmani/SVG_Dental_Charting/README.md

 # React + Vite

+# First run
+choco install nodejs-lts -y # or use the .MSI installer on the Node.js website
+# Inside the project, in the home folder of the project, run the following commands one by one:
+npm install

+# Running the application:
+npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: